Jon889/personal-setup/README.md

     git config --global push.default current

-Remove the delay for the proxy icon appearing in titlebars (the little folder or file icon you can drag/right click):

-    defaults write -g NSToolbarTitleViewRolloverDelay -float 0
+Renable the proxy icon, (the icon in the titlebars of windows): System Preferences > Accessiblity > Display > Show window title icons

 Show services directly in context menu instead of Services submenu: